NovySan/unl-digifab/sessions/week3.md

    - So, __log your cuts__: (date, time, material, thickness, power settings)
      - (we need this to build our library of materials and settings)
 4. Cut Types
+   - Engraving vs Cutting:
-   - Engraving: marking patterns into the surface of a material (faster, lower power, can engrave materials like glass, stone that can't be cut through)
+     - __Engraving__: marking patterns into the surface of a material (faster, lower power, can engrave materials like glass, stone that can't be cut through)
-   - Cutting: cutting through the material. (slow, higher power, smokes/catches fire)
+     - __Cutting__: cutting through the material. (slow, higher power, smokes/catches fire)
    - Vector Cutting: cutting shapes out.
 SVG files.
    - Vector Engraving: using vector art to mark the surface. designs, patterns, cross-hatching.
 SVGs.
    - Raster engraving: rendering a bitmap on the surface of something, row by row like an old school printer.
 BMPs.